aeternity/AEXs/AEXS/aex-2.md

     _Object_

-    - `network`: Network id used by the wallet
+    - `networkId`: Network id used by the wallet

-- `network.update`: MUST be used by Wallet for informing Aepp about the change of network.
+- `networkId.update`: MUST be used by Wallet for informing Aepp about the change of network id.

     **Parameters**

     _Object_
-  - `network`: Updated network id.
+  - `networkId`: Updated network id.

 - `address.update`: MUST be used by the wallet to notify subscribed aepps about the address change.